There is an interesting twist in how we think about indexing – and that is rendering.

 - The page content is crawled and indexed.

-- The page is added to the list of pages to be rendered on a site when the rendering budget is available.
+- The page is added to the rendering queue.

 - The page in rendered.